The essential components of our food are called __________ .

 The mineral we get from fish is

 Vitamin A is needed for healthy vision as well as for healthy skin, while vitamin D is essential in bone development.
-Fish is also a good source of minerals such as selenium, zinc, iodine and iron.
+Fish is rich in calcium and phosphorus and a great source of minerals, such as iron, zinc, iodine, magnesium, and potassium.

 Scurvy (Bleeding gums) is caused due to the deficiency of